 The Latest PwC report states that 30% of executives plan to offer remote work as a permanent working model even after the pandemic restrictions are uplifted.
-Hybrid work has become part of the American work life.
+Hybrid work culture has become part of the American work life.

 Hybrid work is not a by-product of a pandemic.
 Mixed work has been around for years.
 However, companies practicing hybrid work schedules have faced endless IT security challenges.
 Seventy-four percent of security leaders claim that the information security system has become more complex now that the remote workers have more access.
 Devices outside the corporate network are vulnerable to increased security risks.
 In the majority, many cyber security attacks go unmitigated or unnoticed, especially when employees are working from home.